Martin Rowson

 Martin Rowson (/ˈroʊsən/ ROH-sən; born 15 February 1959) is a British editorial cartoonist and writer.
 His genre is political satire and his style is scathing and graphic.
 He characterises his work as "visual journalism".
 His cartoons appear frequently in The Guardian and the Daily Mirror.
 He also contributes freelance cartoons to other publications, such as Tribune, Index on Censorship and the Morning Star.
 He is chair of the British Cartoonists' Association.

 Early life

-Rowson was adopted as a child, and educated at the independent Merchant Taylors' School in Northwood in north-west London, followed by Pembroke College, Cambridge, where he read English Literature.
+Rowson was adopted as a child, and educated at the independent Merchant Taylors' School in Northwood in north-west London, followed by Pembroke College, Cambridge, where he studied English Literature.